ramonsnir/detoul/README.md

 Note that while your resolutions will not be recorded without enabled `git-rerere`, `detoul` **will** automatically use recorded resolutions even without enabling `git-rerere` enabled in your local repository (of course, assuming someone recorded the conflict resolution before).

+### Auto-completion gone wrong

+After a couple of dozen releases, the release name auto-completion starts to be less useful, as there are too many irrelevant releases.
+If it bothers you, you can "archive" old releases using `detoul archive`.
+Archived releases won't be suggested by the auto-completion, and will not be built by mistake.
+They can still be browsed using `detoul cat` (which will also continue to auto-complete on them), and can be revived at any time using `detoul unarchive`.

 ### Why in bash?

 I wrote this on my own time, and wanted to have fun.
 It shouldn't take more than an hour to translate detoul into any other language, once I choose to which one.